 THE MODERN ERA of COASTAL DEFENSE

 Concrete, Steel & Breech-Loading Rifles

+When the war with Spain loomed in 1898, construction of coastal batteries was authorized by Congress under the $50 million Harbor Fortification Defense Act.
 The historic significance of Fort Fremont is that it is representative of the new coastal defenses built during this period with its upgraded design, and new weapons systems.

 The Fremont Batteries